ashutoshchauhan13/concurrentStreams/README.md

 Following steps would be required for it to be production grade ready:

+1. Add Caching retention policy (i.e LRU or similar)
-1. Configuring PORT and Redis configuration separately for DEV and PROD environment
+2. Configuring PORT and Redis configuration separately for DEV and PROD environment
-2. Adding further tests and code review
+3. Adding further tests and code review
-3. Adding concurrency specific tests where the same user is updating the value from different devices at the same time
+4. Adding concurrency specific tests where the same user is updating the value from different devices at the same time
-4. Adding security around end -points
+5. Adding security around end -points
-5. Cloud deployment configuration
+6. Cloud deployment configuration